dietoff/artistsnetwork/README.md

 * Twitter Bootstrap 3.2.0
 * MarionetteJS 1.8.8

-### Legal Stuff (MIT License)
+### (MIT License)
-Template is Copyright (c) 2013 Simeon Bateman; SimB & Company.
 We assume no rights or liablities for the code contained.
 All libraries are owned and licensed by the ownsers.
 Use at your own risk.

 Distributed under MIT license.